So You Want to Take an Online Course?

 A recent computer with Windows 10 or the lastest Mac Operating systems and a high speed Internet connection is required.
 This will enable students to use Blackboard’s features successfully.
 Cookies, Java, ActiveX, and pop-ups all need to be enabled in your Web browser.
 We have determined that wireless Internet connections are less reliable than hard-wired connections when using Blackboard and will cause problems during tests.

 Google Chrome is the preferred browser for accessing Blackboard.
 The Blackboard browser compatibility checker checks whether Blackboard Learn supports your browser and operating system.
 However, the latest versions of Internet Explorer and Mozilla Firefox are certified to be fully compatible with Blackboard’s features.
 (However, this is not always the case.)
-You can also check the list of suitable browsers for Blackboard from the website below.
+You can also check the list of suitable browsers for Blackboard from the Blackboard Browser Support webpage.

 Software requirements vary from course to course, but typically include media players, Adobe Flash, Adobe Acrobat Reader, Microsoft Office or Microsoft Office file viewers.
 Many of these are free downloads available from their respective websites.